-Following completion of minimum expenditure of US\$300,000, Manas has earned a 20% interest to date and can now earn up to 70% ownership through sole funding a total of US\$2.0 million in expenditure (inclusive of the initial US\$0.3 million expenditure) over 3 years following election to proceed.
+Manas committed to an initial minimum US\$0.3 million of exploration expenditure which was expended in the maiden diamond drilling programme.
+Manas has earned a 20% interest to date and can earn up to 70% ownership through sole funding a total of US\$2.0 million in expenditure (inclusive of the initial US\$0.3 million expenditure) over 3 years following election to proceed.
 Thereafter the parties joint venture will continue with participating interests of 70% and 30% for Manas and Perseus respectively.